Alaska Cruise - Holland America - Zaandam (July 24th to July 31st)

 - Snacks: Bring some ziplock bags—they’re handy for late-night snacks if you don’t want to bother room service.

 - Dining: I overate in the dining room, often ordering two appetizers or entrees.
-Must visit the Explorer Café and library area, even just to sit and watch the world I or sea) go by.
+Must visit the Explorer Café and library area, even just to sit and watch the world or sea) go by.

 - Daily Itinerary: The itinerary for each day, including the program/show details and the dining room menu, is left in your room the night before.
 Pay attention to it.